aws-solutions-library-samples/guidance-for-digital-assets-on-aws/analytics/producer/README.md

 cd $DIGITAL_ASSETS_HOME/analytics/producer/copilot/ethereum-feed/
 python3 import.py
 ```
+- After ethereum-worker is deployed and command "python3 import.py" is executed, new data will start to come in after ~30 min in the S3 bucket starting with "public-blockchain-data-databucket"
 - Wait until all historical data has been imported to S3

 ### 9. Cleanup of resources